-Public Services and Workload (formerly "Schedule E-I")
+Public Services and Workload

+Formerly "Schedule E-I"

-Reporting of workload and service statistics is entirely managed and reported by each campus.
+Reporting of workload and service statistics is entirely managed and reported by each campus; there is no SILS component.
 Data collected for this area remains unchanged and includes:

-- Number of staffed library service points

-- Number of weekly public service hours

-- Number of reference transactions (total)

-- Number of virtual reference transactions

-- Number of presentations to groups (including virtual)

-- Number of total participants in group presentations
+- a.
+Number of staffed library service points - b.
+Number of weekly public service hours - c.
+Number of reference transactions (total) - d.
+Number of virtual reference transactions - e.
+Number of presentations to groups (including virtual) - f.
+Number of total participants in group presentations